daniel-molina/visualequation/HACKING.md

 >1.
 A block always contains, at least, one operator (the leading operator).
 >1.
 The leading operator is a privileged operator in a block because:
 >
->   *   It and its arguments define completely the block.
+>   *   It and its parameters define completely the block.
->   *   It is not part of the argument of any other operator of the block.
+>   *   It is not part of the parameter of any other operator of the block.

 ## Implementation of an equation in Visual Equation